Owen3H/Koyeb.js/README.md

 # Koyeb.js
 An unofficial wrapper for the Koyeb REST API, enabling you to interact with apps, services and more.<br>
-Designed to asynchronous with a simple, intuitive syntax.
+Designed to have a simple, intuitive syntax using asynchronous functions.

  > This package depends on [Undici](https://npmjs.com/package/undici), a modern HTTP client with a very fast request implementation.